By Lucy Douglas

 Below, we have provided a breakdown of some of the typical costs associated with an EOT.

 In summary, EOTs are a common business succession option offering a variety of benefits, namely a favourable tax position and higher employee commitment.
 EOTs are particularly popular in industries where employee engagement and retention are fundamental.
 Such industries include professional services and manufacturing.
 According to the Employee Ownership Association, professional services firms make up nearly 40% of the total number of EOTs.
+They can also be a good option for those looking to exit a family business.

 However, it is worth noting that although EOTs offer an array of benefits, they are not without their drawbacks and may not be suitable for all businesses.
 Therefore, consideration should be given to various factors such as a company’s size and objectives before pursuing such an option.